tomasmuzas/DROP_TABLE/README.md

 DROP TABLE

 How to setup project:
-Clone repository.
+1. Clone repository.
-In console cd to project directory.
+2. In console cd to project directory.
-Run “npm install”.
+3. Run â€œnpm installâ€.
-Run “dotnet restore”.
+4. Run â€œdotnet restoreâ€.
-Then in Package Manager Console which is in Visual Studio (Tools > NuGet Package Manager > Package Manager Console) run “Update-Database”.
+5. Then in Package Manager Console which is in Visual Studio (Tools > NuGet Package Manager > Package Manager Console) run â€œUpdate-Databaseâ€.
-Now can run project CTRL + F5 in Visual Studio.
+6. Now can run project CTRL + F5 in Visual Studio.